abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 [Response codes for each method](https://restfulapi.net/http-methods/)

+Do note that response codes may not be merely a hint about the response, but often do have a function that is understood and acted upon by clients.
+Ex - `301` and `302` response codes for redirect.
+Clients instantly redirect to whatever is specified in the response's `location` header.

-Do note that response codes are also just a hint about the response but utmost care should be taken while designing API to make sure responses have self-explanatory status codes.
+Utmost care should be taken while designing API to make sure responses have self-explanatory status codes.

 #### Idempotence and Safety